znes/angus-scenarios/documentation/scenario-description.md

 ## Conventional generation

-For Germany the installed capacities from the NEPScenario 2019 C are implemented.
+For Germany installed capacities of the
+NEPScenario 2019 C are implemented.
 The capacities generation of german neigbouring countries are based on the  *Vision 2030DG* of the TYNDP2018.
 2050 capacities are derived from the E-Highway scenario *100% RE*.